ismael-miguel/xcb-installer/README.md

-# xgb-installer
+# XignCode Bypasser installer for Blade &amp; Soul

-XignCode Bypasser installer for Blade &amp; Soul
+This allows you to install the XignCode Bypasser easily.